Last updated June 20th, 2023.

 Residents of Eastwood have almost everything they need within walking distance.
 It’s one of several great property developments in Quezon City.

 However, one part of Taguig is more notable than the rest of the district.
-Bonafacio Global City, straddling the southeast border of Makati, is among Manila’s most desirable places to live and work.
-It’s here where the streets never flood and things are efficient.
+Bonifacio Global City, straddling the southeast border of Makati, is among Manila’s most desirable places to live and work.
+It’s here where the streets never flood, and things are efficient.

-Some analysts even say the area will overtake Makati as the Philippine’s main financial hub in the long run.
+Some Philippines property analysts even say BGC will overtake Makati as the the nation’s main financial hub in the long term.
+Indeed, prices of BCG real estate is now similarly expensive.

 Cebu